CodeMouse92/DEVModInACan/CONTRIBUTING.md

 Files should follow this format:

 ```
-# Response Category (e.g. #BEGINNERS TAG ADJUSTMENTS)
+# Response Category (e.g. `#beginners` Tag Adjustments)

 ## Response Purpose

 The canned response belongs here, using DEV's flavor of Markdown.
+Use only soft wrapping!

-## Reponse Purpose
+## Another Response Purpose

 The next canned response belongs here.

+## Yet Another Response Purpose

-Tag names should be wrapped in backticks `#likethis`.
+Tag names should be wrapped in backticks `#likethis`, and link to the tag if possible.
 ```